MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/active-directory/set-up-adfs-for-single-sign-on.md

 When you customize the certificate request, make sure that you add the Federation server name in the **Common name** field.

 In this video, we explain only how to generate a certificate signing request (CSR).
-You must send the CSR file to a third-party CA. The CA will return a signed certificate to you.
+You must send the CSR file to a third-party CA. The CA returns a signed certificate to you.
 Then, follow these steps to import the certificate to your computer certificate store:

-1. Run Certlm.msc to open the local computer's certificate store.
+1. Run `Certlm.msc` to open the local computer's certificate store.
 2. In the navigation pane, Expand **Personal**, expand **Certificate**, right click the Certificate folder, and then click **Import**.

 **About the Federation server name**

 The Federation Service name is the Internet-facing domain name of your AD FS server.
-The Microsoft 365 user will be redirected to this domain for authentication.
+The Microsoft 365 user is redirected to this domain for authentication.
 Therefore, make sure that you add a public A record for the domain name.

 ### Step 3: Configure AD FS

-You cannot manually type a name as the Federation server name.
+You can't manually type a name as the Federation server name.
 The name is determined by the subject name (Common name) of a certificate in the local computer's certificate store.

 **Notes for AD FS 2.0**

 In AD FS 2.0, the Federation server name is determined by the certificate that binds to "Default Web Site" in Internet Information Services (IIS).
 You must bind the new certificate to the Default website before you configure AD FS.

 You can use any account as the service account.
-If the service account's password is expired, AD FS will stop working.
+If the service account's password is expired, AD FS stops working.
 Therefore, make sure that the password of the account is set to never expire.

 ### Step 4: Download Microsoft 365 tools

-Windows Azure Active Directory module for Windows PowerShell and Azure Active Directory Sync appliance are available in Microsoft 365 portal.
+Windows Azure Active Directory module for Windows PowerShell and Azure Active Directory Sync appliance are available in the Microsoft 365 portal.
 To obtain the tools, click **Active Users**, and then click **Single sign-on: Set up**.

 ### Step 5: Add your domain to Microsoft 365

-The video does not explain how to add and verify your domain to Microsoft 365.
+The video doesn'tt explain how to add and verify your domain to Microsoft 365.
 For more information about that procedure, see [Verify your domain in Microsoft 365](https://support.office.com/en-ca/article/verify-your-domain-in-office-365-6383f56d-3d09-4dcb-9b41-b5f5a5efd611).

 ### Step 6: Connect AD FS to Microsoft 365